-- 18. Participants in the pilot cultivation program would be permitted to cultivate medical cannabis through the duration of the pilot program only and would have no right to continue cultivation beyond the expiration of the pilot program or the expiration or revocation of the permit; and - 19.
-During the term of the pilot program, the County will retain the authority to modify the terms, duration or requirements of the pilot program, including the authority to cancel the pilot program, revoke or modify permits issued, adopt a moratorium on cultivation, and any take any other actions within its power to protect the health, safety and welfare of County residents. - 20.
-The existing dispensaries operating in the County have demonstrated an ability to operate secure and responsible medical cannabis dispensary establishments and to comply with existing county and state laws concerning the dispensing of medical cannabis; and - 21.
-Expanding the permissible operations of these dispensaries to include limited cultivation in an approved location will allow the County to study cultivation-specific issues, including any effects on neighboring uses and mechanisms to track the product from cultivation through ultimate sale with one responsible entity at both the beginning and end of the supply chain in a closed-loop, vertically integrated structure; and - 22.
-Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. §§ 840 et seq. or to license any activity that is prohibited under said Act except as mandated by State law; and - 23.
-Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow the use of cannabis for non-medical purposes; (3) exempt cultivation operations from compliance with zoning and land use regulations, or, (4) allow any activity relating to the manufacturing, distribution, or consumption of cannabis that is illegal under state or federal law.
+- During the term of the pilot program, the County will retain the authority to modify the terms, duration or requirements of the pilot program, including the authority to cancel the pilot program, revoke or modify permits issued, adopt a moratorium on cultivation, and any take any other actions within its power to protect the health, safety and welfare of County residents. - 24.25.
+On November 8, 2016, In 1996, the voters of the State of California approved Proposition 64 (codified, in part, as California Business and Professions Code sections 2600 et seg. and codified as and titled the "Control, Regulate and Tax Adult Use of Marijuana Act" also referred to as "AUMA"), which decriminalizes the adult use of marijuana for non-medical purposes and establishes a regulatory scheme at the state level; and - This Ordinance regulates the cultivation of medical cannabis in the unincorporated areas of the County and does not address the cultivation of marijuana for non-medical use under Proposition 64 or otherwise; - 27.
+The Board of Supervisors acknowledges that regulation of cannabis activities is an evolving field at the state level, as evidenced by the recent adoption and revision of the Medical Cannabis Regulation and Safety Act, passage of Proposition 64 and the related regulations being drafted by various state agencies that are not expected to be finalized and implemented until 2018.
+As a result, the field of local regulation is also expected to continue to evolve over the next several years including possible further revisions to the County ordinances, policies and performance standards; and - 26.28.
+Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. §§ 801_et seq. or to license any activity that is prohibited under said Act except as mandated by state law; and - 27.29.
+Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow the cultivation of cannabis for non-medical purposes; (3) exempt cultivation operations from compliance with zoning and land use regulations, or, (4) allow any activity relating to the manufacturing, distribution, or consumption of cannabis that is illegal under state or federal law.